 3. Stop the repossession of your vehicle: When a lien holder tries to take back your vehicle because of missed payments, the situation is referred to as vehicle repossession.
 Depending on the situation you are in, there are several options that can be helpful to you.

 Apart from the above, this debt consolidation plan can also help you in stopping the occurrence of a judgment or wage garnishment.
 It can help to avoid utility shut-offs.
-Altogether, with the help of a reputable law firm, you can put an end to creditor harassment using Chapter 13.
-Ann Arbor residents have more than a few law firms in the region which they can seek help from.
+Altogether, with the help of a reputable law firm like Joseph I. Wittman, Attorney at Law, you can put an end to creditor harassment using Chapter 13.